 You will certainly need cluster management in your application although often this is provided by the system and not explicit to the user.
 Yarn from Hadoop is very popular while Mesos from UC Berkeley is similar to Yarn and is also well used.
-Apache Helix comes from LinkedIn for this area.
+Apache Helix originating in LinkedIn is similar to Mesos and Yarn.
 Llama from Cloudera runs above Yarn and achieves lower latency by switching use of long lived processes.
 Google and Facebook certainly face job management at a staggering scale and Omega and Corona respectively are proprietary systems along the lines of Yarn and Mesos.
-Celery is built on RabbitMQ and supports the "master-worker" model in a similar fashion to Azure worker role with Azure queues.
+Celery is built on RabbitMQ and supports the master-worker model in a similar fashion to Azure worker role with Azure queues.

 Slurm is a basic HPC system as are Moab, Torque, SGE, OpenPBS while Condor also well known for scheduling of Grid applications.
 Many systems are in fact collections of clusters as in data centers or grids.
-These require management and scheduling across many clusters; the latter is termed metascheduling.
+These require management and scheduling across many clusters; the latter is termed meta-scheduling.
 These are addressed by the Globus Toolkit and Pilot jobs which originated in the Grid computing community.

-Layer 10) Data Transport: BitTorrent, HTTP, FTP, SSH, Globus Online (GridFTP), Flume, Sqoop BitTorrent was famous 10 years ago (2004) for accounting one third of all Internet traffic; this is dropped a factor of 10 in 2014 but still an important Peer to Peer (file sharing) protocol.
-Simple HTTP protocols are typically used for small data transfers while the largest one might even use the "Fedex/UPS" solution of transporting disks between sites.
+Layer 10) Data Transport: BitTorrent, HTTP, FTP, SSH, Globus Online (GridFTP), Flume, Sqoop small data transfers while the largest one might even use the Fedex/UPS solution of transporting disks between sites.
 SSH and FTP are old well established Internet protocols underlying simple data transfer.
 Apache Flume is aimed at transporting log data and Apache Sqoop at interfacing distributed data to Hadoop.